Matrix Celebrity Stylist George Papanikolas Picks The Hottest Hair Trends Of The Golden Globes

 2. Sleek Chignons

 George says: “These sleek, polished upstyles are the perfect expressions of Hollywood glamour.
-To create this high gloss look, Matrix Biolage ExquisiteOil Protective Treatment is indispensible.
+To create this high gloss look, a protective Treatment is indispensable.
 Apply a small amount at the root area and brush it into the hair before slicking strands back into a chignon.”

 3. Blurred Lines Ombré